nori-parelius/noriparelius/content/privacy-policy.md

 This website is a static website and it uses no cookies on its own.

-I also don't use any analytics, which means I am not tracking any of your visits (and also have no idea how many people are actually reading my blog).

 ### Embedded content from other websites {#embedded-content-from-other-websites}

 Even though I am not setting any cookies, articles on this site may include embedded content such as YouTube videos.
 If you interact with this content (for example click play on a video) it behaves as if you were visiting the website where the content is from.
 This I have no control over.